dkrajzew/grebakker/docs/index.md

 ## Installation

+The current version is 0.4.0.
 You may install the latest release using pip:

 ```console
 python -m pip install grebakker
 ```

-Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.2.0) from github.
-You may as well clone or download the [grebakker git repository](https://github.com/dkrajzew/grebakker.git).
+Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.4.0) from github.
+You may as well clone or download the [grebakker git repository](https://github.com/dkrajzew/grebakker).
 There is also a page about [installing grebakker](install.md) which lists further options.

 ## License